Carisoprodol, Aspirin, Codeine

 Carisoprodol, Aspirin, Codeine Dosage and Administration

-The recommended daily dose of Carisoprodol, Aspirin and Codeine Phosphate Tablets is 1 or 2 tablets, four times daily in adults.
-One Carisoprodol, Aspirin and Codeine Phosphate Tablet contains 200 mg of carisoprodol, 325 mg of aspirin, and 16 mg of codeine phosphate.
-The maximum daily dose (i.e., two tablets taken four times daily) will provide 1600 mg of carisoprodol, 2600 mg of aspirin, and 128 mg of codeine phosphate per day.
-The recommended maximum duration of Carisoprodol, Aspirin and Codeine Phosphate Tablet use is up to two or three weeks.
+The recommended dose of Carisoprodol, Aspirin and Codeine Phosphate tablets, is 1 or 2 tablets, four times daily in adults.
+One Carisoprodol, Aspirin and Codeine Phosphate tablet contains 200 mg of Carisoprodol, 325 mg of Aspirin and 16 mg of Codeine Phosphate.
+The maximum daily dose (i.e., two tablets taken four times daily) will provide 1600 mg of carisoprodol, 2600 mg of aspirin and 128 mg of codeine phosphate per day.
+The recommended maximum duration of Carisoprodol, Aspirin and Codeine Phosphate tablets use is up to two or three weeks.

 How is Carisoprodol, Aspirin, Codeine Supplied

 Carisoprodol, Aspirin and Codeine Phosphate Tablets, USP 200 mg/ 325 mg/ 16 mg are yellow and white color, round unscored convex, two layered tablets debossed on yellow layer with “CL” over “024” and plain on the white layer.
 The tablets are available in:

 Storage: Store at controlled room temperature 20° - 25°C (68° - 77°F).
 Protect from moisture.

 To report SUSPECTED ADVERSE REACTIONS, FDA at 1-800-FDA-1088 orwww.fda.gov/medwatch.